swj0419/LORELEI_EDL/README.md

 2. ROOTDIR refers to the EDL output folder
 3. golddir refers to the folder containig gold EDL data
 4. kbdir refers to the wikipedia data folder
-5. google is switch for google query log
+5. google is switch for google query log, use following google query website
 6. google_top refers to the number of top google results we take.
 7. google_map is switch for google map
 8. g_trans is switch for google transliteration